Janina Klassen

-Janina Klassen (born in 1953) is a German musicologist and professor at the Hochschule für Musik Freiburg.
+Janina Klassen (born in 1953) is a German musicologist and professor emerita at the Hochschule für Musik Freiburg.

 Life and career

 Born in Bad Salzuflen, Klassen studied musicology, German studies, philosophy and Italian in Freiburg im Breisgau, Vienna, Paris, Siena and Kiel.
 She first worked at Christians Verlag in Hamburg and as a lecturer for music theory.
-After various engagements and teaching positions as well as freelance work as an author, dramaturge and publisher, she earned her doctorate at the Christian-Albrechts-Universität zu Kiel and her habilitation at the Technische Universität Berlin.
+After various engagements and teaching positions as well as freelance work as an author, dramaturge and publisher, she earned her doctorate at Kiel University in 1988 with her doctoral thesis on "Clara Wieck-Schumann – the virtuoso as composer".
+The topic of her habilitation at the Technische Universität Berlin was rhetorical figures in music in the context of writings from the 16th to the 18th centuries.

-In 1999 she became professor of musicology at the Hochschule für Musik Freiburg and is a member of the Senate there.
-She has published articles on current music and music concepts, music-historical topics, music language theory and gender issues.
+From 1999 to 2022 she has been professor of musicology at the Hochschule für Musik Freiburg and a member of the Senate there.
+She has published articles on current music and music concepts, music-historical topics, music language theory, listening theories, and gender issues.
 In 2009 she wrote an authoritative biography of Clara Schumann.